sjlu/message/README.md

 # Message

-Message is an easy to use Node.js module that allows you to push notifications easily to mobile devices.
+Message is a Node.js module that allows you to message devices in a unified way.
+For example, you register a device endpoint to the module and it hands you a unique key.
+No more worrying about different messaging services, it's all located in one easy to use module.

 ## Usage

-Nothing here yet, check back after it's been developed!
+This module is still under heavy development.

+## License

+MIT.